eth-siplab/Learning-with-FrameProjections/README.md

 ---

 > This work introduces an unsupervised representation learning method for time series that replaces handcrafted augmentations with projections into orthonormal and overcomplete frames (Fourier & Gabor).
-We perform instance discrimination across domains and use lightweight latent-space mappers to benefit from complementary geometries.
+We perform instance discrimination across these domains and use lightweight latent-space mappers to benefit from complementary geometries.
 Without increasing data diversity, our method achieves strong improvements across heart rate estimation, activity recognition, cardiovascular disease classification, step counting, and sleep staging.

 ---